2009 Top Gun Registration - SEPTEMBER 20-26, 2009 SALINA, KANSAS

 Top Gun is designed for narcotics investigators and prosecutors with 0-5 years of experience.
 It is also aimed at patrol officers who aspire to becoming future narcotics investigators.

 There is no cost to attend Top Gun.
-The Midwest Counter Drug Training Center (MCTC) pays all expenses incurred by the trainees, including room and board and instructors' fees.
+The Kansas Bureau of Investigation pays all expenses incurred by the trainees, including room and board and instructors' fees.
 Participating agencies are responsible for salaries and transportation to the training site.
-Kansas has already held six Top Gun schools and trained over 550 students, in addition to investigators and prosecutors from five different states.
+Kansas has already held seven Top Gun schools and trained over 550 students, in addition to investigators and prosecutors from five different states.